 I’m available for custom font design & would be thrilled to help you with your project!

 Custom font design starts at $5,000 USD for a single, simple font.
 “Simple” is defined as full uppercase, full lowercase, numbers, punctuation, standard keyboard symbols, and accented characters for Western European language support.
 Extra features are additional fees, like additional language support types, ornaments, standard & discretionary ligatures, contextual alternates, swashes, & so on.
 Don’t know what those mean?!
-Don’t worry — I have additional info for you if you’d like to read up on the process!
+Don’t worry — I can elaborate if you need.

-Initially, I provide a short questionnaire in order to get a feel for your requirements & to figure out whether or not my style is a good fit for your custom font.
+Initially, we’ll chat via e-mail a bit, in order to get a feel for your requirements & to figure out whether or not my style is a good fit for your custom font.
 If it’s determined that we’re a good fit for each other, we’ll dive a bit further into the details & the requirements for your font.